 Before I began with CKA preparation, I had hardly ever used Vim.
 I relied heavily on Nano.
 The exam has both editors pre-installed so getting good at either one was a must.
 In my office, I was using Vim for some basic editing on the servers so I decided to go all out and become 100x better at Vim.

 I browse HackerNews each day.
 On one fine day, I came across this website to learn Vim.
 I did all the exercises twice and I loved its awesome semantics which are easy to grasp.

 I also learned the basic configuration of Vim.
 This helped me a lot during the exam as the default tab length is much different than the YAMLs generated by Kubernetes (which is 2 spaces).

 echo "set ts=2 sts=2 sw=2 et number" >> ~/.vimrcsource ~/.vimrc

 These stand for:

-- ts - tabstop to indent using 2 spaces on pressing tab key
+- ts - tabstop to indent using 2 spaces on pressing the tab key

-- sts - softtabstop to move 2 cursor spaces on pressing tab key
+- sts - softtabstop to move 2 cursor spaces on pressing the tab key

-- sw - shiftwidth to shift by 2 spaces on pressing tab key
+- sw - shiftwidth to shift by 2 spaces on pressing the tab key

-- et - expandtab to insert space character instead of tab on pressing tab key
+- et - expandtab to insert a space character instead of the tab on pressing the tab key

 - number for line numbers while editing